 "Like the human handprints in Paleolithic caves, animal trackways crystallize in time [the] identity and behavior of the organisms that made them, and yield rare insights about these organisms, which fossil bones alone cannot provide," Sanders said.

-The scientists detailed their findings online in the journal Biology Letters.
+The scientists detail their findings online tomorrow (Feb.
+22) in the journal Biology Letters.